Posted on Tuesday, 21ˢᵗ January, 2020

 It is anticipated further action plans will be developed.

-While the main framework does not specifically mention food for Aged Care, each of the six outcomes for customers has implications for food service and meals.
+While the main framework does not specifically mention food for aged care, each of the six outcomes for customers has implications for food service and meals.
 While many of the points may already be incorporated into the daily processes of your facility, additional attention should be paid to those with diverse backgrounds.

-While this outcome covers the broader topic of the Aged Care system, it can also be applied to specific customer questions about the type of food, how and when it is served as well as if the customer’s specific cultural needs are catered for.
+While this outcome covers the broader topic of the aged care system, it can also be applied to specific customer questions about the type of food, how and when it is served as well as if the customer’s specific cultural needs are catered for.

-With the introduction of the New Aged Care Standards, the key to this outcome is to make sure your residents have access to the information they need and are able to understand it so they can make intelligent decisions.
+With the introduction of the New aged care Standards, the key to this outcome is to make sure your residents have access to the information they need and are able to understand it so they can make intelligent decisions.
 Is the information presented in a language they understand, are images used, and have they acknowledged that they have understood any risks?
 It is particularly important for your residents to be able to eat food they love safely.

 In short, this outcome relates to the involvement of a customer in any relevant planning and implementation of a care plan and/or meal plan.
 It is difficult to ensure all care staff, including kitchen and food service staff, are well-versed in all aspects of diversity.
 However, it is easy to involve residents with different beliefs and lifestyles in the planning of how they are part of your facility.